-SPIRE CAPITAL and our selected managers share a common belief – buying assets at less than their intrinsic value and creating additional value at the asset level or investing in businesses that can generate strong and sustainable earnings growth beyond their peers – will deliver our investors attractive risk adjusted returns.
+Spire Capital and our selected Investment manager partners share a common belief – buying assets at less than their intrinsic value and creating additional value at the asset level or investing in businesses that can generate strong and sustainable earnings growth beyond their peers – will deliver our investors attractive risk adjusted returns.

 In addition we are looking for investment thematics that we believe that are sustainable and compelling for investors over the next decade.

 Our current offers are consistent with the investment thesis outlined above.

 The transition to apartment rental living over home ownership in the US is being fed by four forces – transient labour, affordability, new home formation and downsizing – has led to our investments in ROC I, ROC II & ROC III.
 Our real estate partner has the in-house capability to create value for investors in each step of the process though buy, fix and sell.
 Managing risk is about improving cash-flow or Net Operating income (NOI) at the asset level and we typically expect a 2x improvement in NOI at the asset level.
 This protects investors from cyclical movements in asset prices.